SantoriniDave.com

 Estación de Atocha, Madrid’s main train station for southern and eastern Spain, lies at the southern end of Retiro, meaning easy transfers for those traveling by train.

-The Mandarin Oriental Ritz in Madrid.
+The atmospheric Pictura cocktail bar at the 5-star Mandarin Oriental Ritz in Madrid.

 6. Salamanca